 The following account of Colonel Macnab's military service was written for the GUARDSMAN by Lt.
-Col. H. W. Fleet, a close friend and associate of Colonel Macnab's for many years and at present acting Senior Instructor of the N.Y.N.G.:
+Col. H. W. Fleet, a close friend and associate of Colonel Macnab's for many years and at present acting Senior Instructor of the a ranch in Idaho, June 29, 1878.

+N.Y.N.G.:

-CCOLONEL Alexander J. Macnab, Jr., was born on a ranch in Idaho, June 29, 1878.
+OLONEL Alexander J. Macnab, Jr., was born on